 - Establish a working partnership with a personnel search firm.
 After gaining an understanding of your company and its objectives, a recruiter will be able to employ the appropriate individuals in a timely and cost-effective manner.

-A reputable employment agency would have specialized recruiters who work with clients in a variety of sectors.
+Building recruitment agency and reputable employment agency would have specialized recruiters who work with clients in a variety of sectors.